mtth/layer2/doc/api.md

 Emitted each time a frame is available for reading.

+#### Event 'invalid'

++ `err` {Error} The error that caused the extraction to fail.
+The offending packet is available as `err.data`.

+Emitted when the decoder was unable to extract the frame from a invalid packet.

 #### Event: 'end'

 Emitted when there are no more frames to read.

-#### Event 'warning'

-+ `err` {Error} The error that caused the decoding to fail.
-The offending packet is available as `err.data`.

-Emitted when the decoder was unable to extract a frame.

 #### Event 'error'